 Does the Happy Valley web site collect cookies?

-Some of the data displayed on Happy Valley web site pages is stored in a database and retrieved dynamically to create the correct page at the user’s request.
+The data displayed on Happy Valley web site pages is stored in a database and retrieved dynamically to create the correct page at the user’s request.
 While the page is being constructed a count may be made on the database of the specific page requested.
 No other information is recorded.
 Only the webmaster has access to update the database with new or updated information.
 In the Family History section information is taken from publicly available family history resources and from individuals submitting information for publication.
 We endeavour not to publish any family history information relating to persons we know to be, or may reasonably believe to be, still living.
 The display format of family history dates can be controlled by the user and the user’s preferences are stored in a cookie for later use.

 A cookie is a usually very small computer file recording information about the user’s use of a particular web site.
 There are two types of cookie – session cookies and persistent cookies.